PrincetonUniversity/job_defense_shield/docs/alert/time_limits.md

 lower your queue times and allow the Slurm job scheduler to work more effectively for all users.

-Time-Used is the time (wallclock) that the job needed.
-The total time allocated for the job is Time-Allocated.
-The format is DD-HH:MM:SS where DD is days, HH is hours, MM is minutes and SS is seconds.
-Percent-Used is Time-Used divided by Time-Allocated.

 Replying to this automated email will open a support ticket with Research Computing.
 ```

-### Tags
+### Placeholders

-The following tags can be used in the email file:
+The following placeholders can be used in the email file:

 - `<GREETING>`: The greeting generated by `greeting-method`.
 - `<CLUSTER>`: The cluster specified for the alert (i.e., `cluster`).